HussainQadri/sift/README.md

   <img src="assets/sift-demo.gif" alt="Sift CLI demo">
 </p>

-It uses Tree-sitter to extract functions, embeds their full source with a code-oriented model, stores the index locally, and ranks matches with cosine similarity.
+It uses Tree-sitter to extract functions, embeds their full source with a code-oriented model, stores the index locally, and searches it with an in-memory HNSW index while keeping exact cosine search around as a baseline.

 ## Install